MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/topnestedoperator.md

   Typically it's a column reference for the tabular input (*T*), or some calculation (such as `bin()`) over such a column.

-* *ConstExpr*: If specified, for each hierarchy level it will add one record with the value that is the aggregation over all records that didn't "make it to the top".
+* *ConstExpr*: If specified, for each hierarchy level one record will be added with the value that is the aggregation over all records that didn't "make it to the top".